ryashpal/mortality/README.md

 The possible options are;

 1. ex.extractEhr(con, vitalsBefore = 24, vitalsAfter = i, labsBefore = 24, labsAfter = i, anchor="admission")

+This method can be invoked to extract the data from OMOP schema form the provided DB.
+It creates separate tables for statics, vitals, labs, mortality ...

-2. pa.formatAll(con, vitalsBefore = 24, vitalsAfter = i, labsBefore = 24, labsAfter = i, anchor="admission")
+3. pa.formatAll(con, vitalsBefore = 24, vitalsAfter = i, labsBefore = 24, labsAfter = i, anchor="admission")

+This method can be invoked to create the data matrix from the extracted values from the function before.

-3. pm.runPredictionsForAllTargets(
+4. pm.runPredictionsForAllTargets(
                 con,
                 vitalsBefore = 24,
                 vitalsAfter = i,